quic-go/docs/content/docs/http3/datagrams.md

 // ... handle error ...
 ```

-The `SingleDestinationRoundTripper` splits the sending of the HTTP request and the receiving of the HTTP response into two separate API calls (compare that to the standard library's `RoundTrip` function).
+The `ClientCon` splits the sending of the HTTP request and the receiving of the HTTP response into two separate API calls (compare that to the standard library's `RoundTrip` function).
 The reason is that sending an HTTP request and receiving the HTTP response from the server takes (at least) one network roundtrip.
 RFC 9297 allows the sending of HTTP datagrams as soon as the request has been sent.